idaks/DataONE-Prov-Summer-2017/examples/distance_between_nodes/README.md

 This is an experiment to understand how SPARQL query can capture information about distance between nodes in a graph.
+Three scenario are experimented with the details below.

 SPARQL query used to get distance between nodes: